 If you just look at the pattern with no knowledge, you’ll probably get overwhelmed and worried you can’t finish it.

 Never fear!
 With just a bit of knowledge, you’ll be sewing patterns in no time.

-Here’s everything you need to know about sewing patterns.
+Here’s everything you need to know about sewing and adapting patterns.

 How to Use a Sewing Pattern